harshitpaunikar1/rtsp-camera-browser-streaming/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to sketch a lightweight architecture or component breakdown, then cleaned up whatever looked confusing or weak from the earlier days.
 The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
 The tricky bit was making the system sound realistic without pretending every edge case was solved.
 - Deliverable: Ended the day with system sketch in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2025-09-02 - Day 7: HTML scaffold

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to build the base page structure or component skeleton, then cleaned up whatever looked confusing or weak from the earlier days.
+By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
+I spent part of the day just reducing confusion between components, names, and responsibilities.
+- Deliverable: Ended the day with initial UI structure in hand, plus a few side notes on what still needed fixing later.
+I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.